List of Last Exile characters: Claus Valca

 Claus Valca (クラウス・ヴァルカ, Kurausu Varuka) is a fifteen-year-old pilot employed by the Norkia Vanship Union, a sky courier service for the nation of Anatoray.
 Claus is known for his signature flight technique, the Immelmann turn, and possesses a flight record "not even an adult could outdo".

 Claus is no stranger to the vanship courier lifestyle, having been born into and raised for the lifestyle by his late father Hamilcar Valca (much like navigator Georges Head raised daughter Lavie).
 Their fathers died while attempting to cross the "Grand Stream" on a mission that would have brought peace to Prester.
 After this and his mother's death, Claus followed in his father's footsteps throughout his childhood and early adolescence to become a top-notch pilot.

-While transporting their special "cargo", Alvis Hamilton, Claus and Lavie's vanship is damaged and they are forced to stay onboard the Silvana.
+While transporting their special "cargo", Alvis Hamilton, Claus and Lavie's vanship is damaged and they are forced to stay on board the Silvana.
 The captain of the ship, Alex Row, had been the young pilot who delivered news of his father's death to his family.
 On top of that, he caught the eye of Dio Eraclea, who was fascinated with his skills as a vanship pilot.
 Though uncomfortable in his presence, Claus treats Dio as a friend.